ZenBurrito/Pediatric-Pneumonia-Image-Classification/README.md

 # Data Understanding

 We were given three different folders, a Train, Test, and Validation folder.
+The validation folder only had 16 photos, which we deemed to be an irrelevant amount.
+The way we dealt with this is by creating our own validation split within the training data, and we left the test data alone.
 Each section contained a different amount of photos, each labeled 'NORMAL' (0) and 'PNEUMONIA' (1).
 After viewing what the images looked like, to the naked untrained eye you are unable to tell the difference between affected lungs and healthy lungs, however, computers look at images much differently.
 Assigning values to individual pixels instead of looking at the image as a whole.
-That being said using a CNN model we were able to identify the difference between the 91% of the time.
+That being said using a CNN model we were able to identify the difference between the 87% of the time.

 The data we used in this modeling was initially stored at Mendeley Data, a secure cloud-based repository by Kermany et al,2018 (Kermany Daniel; Zhang, Kang; Goldbaum, Michael (2018), “Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images for Classification”, Mendeley Data, V2, doi: 10.17632/rscbjbr9sj.2) and is available on kaggle.
 [Data](https://www.kaggle.com/andrewmvd/pediatric-pneumonia-chest-xray?select=Pediatric+Chest+X-ray+Pneumonia).